jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 C, A, G, E, and D chord shapes in _open position_ (that is, having open strings).

+## Mind the chord intervals

+When learning and practicing these shapes, it's important to always be mindful of what role each note plays in the chord, rather than mindlessly playing shapes.
+We should always be aware of which note is the root, third (or minor third), fifth, etc.

+This is important for two reasons.
+First, it allows us to make any chord we need just by adjusting a known chord shape.
+(For example, lower the third of a major chord by one fret and it becomes a minor chord.)
+Second, it leads to almost accidentally learning the most important interval shapes _and sounds_ all over the fretboard, which is extremely useful for improvising and playing by ear.

+It's especially important to know the root note in each chord shape, since that's how we know where to place the chord.

 ## Notation for fingerings and intervals

 The dots in the chord diagrams below are labeled with the interval of each chord tone from the root.